rnnh/bioinfo-notebook/docs/conda.md

 Different sets of programs can be installed to different [virtual environments](https://www.anaconda.com/moving-conda-environments/).
 A virtual environment is basically a set of programs.

+Conda is part of [Anaconda](https://www.anaconda.com/distribution/), which is available for free.
+Conda is also available through [Miniconda](https://docs.conda.io/en/latest/miniconda.html), a free minimal installer for conda.

 These environments can then be shared, either as a `.yml` file or a `.txt` file.
 A `.yml` copy of a conda environment can be used to recreate that environment on another machine, regardless of the operating system platform used.
 A `.txt` copy of a conda environment is more explicit: it can be used to create an identical copy of a conda environment using the same operating system platform as the original machine.